-In his monthly newsletter “De Wereld van Willem”, journalist Willem Bruring tips his readers about the cultural offerings in Rotterdam.
-Even though he has had enough of the cultural quarantine, Willem still visited the live stream of Ik via de ander.
+In his monthly newsletter ‘De Wereld van Willem’ journalist Willem Bruring tips his readers about the cultural offerings in Rotterdam.
+Even though he has had enough of the cultural quarantine, Willem visited the livestream of Ik via de ander.
 Below you can read what he wrote about it.
-You can register for his newsletter by sending an email to firstname.lastname@example.org.
+You can subscribe to his newsletter by sending an email to firstname.lastname@example.org.

-The ideas of the French philosopher Emmanuel Levinas play a central role in Ik via de ander.
-“By the look and face of the Other you yourself are made human” was the core of his ethical philosophy and Babel took it very literally.
+In Ik via de ander, the central theme is the ideas of the French philosopher Emmanuel Levinas.
+‘Through the gaze and face of the Other you yourself are made human’ was the core of his ethical philosophy and Babel took it very literally.
 Paul Röttger interviewed mothers, brothers and sisters of his actors, playwright Erik-Ward Geerlings transformed them into monologues and six of the actors recite them.
-In better times it would have been on a couch with an audience in a kind of relay race, now it was via a live streaming, in a one-on-one showdown with the protagonist in question.
+In better times this would have been on a couch with an audience in a kind of relay; now it was via live streaming, in a one-on-one confrontation with the protagonist in question.
 The result is no less.

-The stories of their relatives about them are told by the actors in an admirable neutral way, but it is not uncommon to see pride shining through.
-Especially when, for understandable reasons, Röttger says the text in a voice-over.
-Pay attention to the faces of the actors and you will immediately understand what this performance is about.
+Their relatives’ stories about them are told admirably neutrally by the actors but not infrequently you can still see pride shining through.
+Especially when, for understandable reasons, Röttger recites the text in a voice-over.
+Watch the faces of the actors and you immediately understand what this performance is about.